yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 passphrasedsP52SrHdFSR4Fb55dvDiXnxnuyZUFCYheSYrPVGiMUCVnEhCb4UU3Nsbs2HCg
 ```

-**D.** Is performed by the minter/engraver to know the BIP 38 encrypted private key to be publicly labelled on a Dash coin/note.
+**D.** Is performed by the minter/engraver to know the BIP 38 encrypted private key to be publicly labelled on a DASH coin/note.
 ```
 % bx ek-new -v 204 passphrasedsP52SrHdFSR4Fb55dvDiXnxnuyZUFCYheSYrPVGiMUCVnEhCb4UU3Nsbs2HCg 565bdb03ade36264adc00600952a865fc4bdc61d81be7d9be6ee0c7c06809857
 ```